luisdelaye/HIP1_associated_proteins/README.md

 - vector-HIPs.csv.
 Vector used for Discrete analysis.
 1: Cyanobacteria classified as having HIPs; 0) Cyanobacteria classified as not having HIPs.

+- vector-HIP1s.csv.
+Vector used for Discrete analysis.
+1: Cyanobacteria classified as having HIP1; 0) Cyanobacteria classified as not having HIP1.

 - ObsExp-palindromic-octamers.csv.
 Frequency of all 256 palindromic octamers in 126 cyanobacterial genomes; expected frequency of all 256 palindromic octamers according to Markov model; enrichment p-value and FDR.